 - A reliever inhaler may be needed now and then if breakthrough symptoms occur.
-For example, if symptoms flare up when you have a cough or cold.
+For example, if symptoms flare up with a cough or cold.

 - If exercise or sport causes symptoms then a dose of a reliever inhaler just before the exercise usually prevents symptoms.

-- The dose of the preventer inhaler may need to be increased for a while if you have a cough or cold, or during the hay fever season.
+- The dose of the preventer inhaler may need to be increased for a while during a cough or cold, or during the hay fever season.

 - Some people may need to add in an LTRA and/or a long-acting bronchodilator if symptoms are not controlled with the above.

 At first, adjusting doses of inhalers is usually done on the advice of a doctor or nurse.
-In time, you may agree an asthma action plan with your doctor or nurse.
+An asthma action plan should be agreed with a doctor or nurse.

 An asthma action plan is a plan agreed by anyone with asthma with a doctor or nurse.
 The plan enables changes to the dose of the inhalers, depending on symptoms and/or peak flow readings.
 The plan is tailored to each individual.
 It is written down, usually on a standard form, so that it's clear what to do at any time.